What are Prior Converted Croplands?

-For the purpose of implementing the federal Clean Water Act, the term prior converted croplands refers to wetlands that, prior to Dec.
-23, 1985, were drained or otherwise manipulated for the purpose, or having the effect, of making production of an agricultural product possible.
+For the purpose of implementing the federal Clean Water Act, the term Prior Converted Croplands refers to wetlands that, prior to Dec.
+23, 1985, were drained or otherwise manipulated for the purpose, or having the effect of making production of an agricultural commodity crop possible.
 The U.S. Environmental Protection Agency (EPA) and Army Corps of Engineers will recognize designations of PCC made by the Secretary of Agriculture.

 Why are PCC wetlands subject to regulation?

 In the past, wetlands that were drained and cultivated for agriculture were often exempt from federal regulation under the Clean Water Act.
 This was based on the belief that these wetlands had been so altered they no longer provided important wetland functions.
 In Washington, however, PCC wetlands perform many of the same important ecological functions as other wetlands, including:

 - Recharging streams and aquifers

 In some cases, PCC wetlands have been significantly altered so they provide only minimal functions.
 However, in many cases, PCC wetlands provide important hydrologic functions and may provide significant wildlife habitat.